-Senate Bill No. by Senator Abraham proposes significant changes to the school and district accountability system in Louisiana.
-The bill mandates that, starting in the 2026-2027 academic year, schools will replace the current Louisiana Educational Assessment Program (LEAP) tests with a nationally normed assessment for accountability purposes.
-To facilitate this transition, the bill establishes the Nationally Normed Assessment Task Force, which will consist of 22 members appointed from various educational organizations and government bodies.
-This task force is responsible for reviewing and selecting the most suitable nationally normed assessment, with a report due by January 15, 2026, detailing their recommendations.
+Senate Bill No. by Senator Abraham proposes significant changes to the school and district accountability system in Louisiana by replacing the current LEAP test with a nationally normed assessment starting in the 2026-2027 academic year.
+The bill amends R.S.
+17:10.1(A)(2) and (B) to reflect this change, ensuring that the accountability system will utilize the new assessment instead of the existing assessments under the Louisiana Educational Assessment Program.
+Additionally, the bill establishes the Nationally Normed Assessment Task Force, which will consist of 22 members appointed from various educational organizations and government bodies.
+This task force is tasked with reviewing and selecting the most suitable nationally normed assessment for the accountability system, with a report due by January 15, 2026.

 Statutes affected: